deepjs/deepjs/DOCS/deep-rql.md

 see https://github.com/persvr/rql for base knowledge.

 deep addition :
-_schema.type is generated at runtime, even if schema is given _schema[any property of the schema provided] could be used _parent[any parent property could be use]
+_type is generated at runtime, even if schema is given _schema[any property of the schema provided] could be used _parent[any parent property could be use]